mridul037/mridul037/README.md

 **Quote of the hour:**

-The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
+A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.

-~ Edsger W. Dijkstra
+~ Alan Turing
 <pre>

 </pre>